alextrical/kicad-jlcpcb/README.md

-# prj-kicad-jlcpcb
+# kicad-jlcpcb

-Updated for kicad 6.x
+Updated for kicad 8.x

-Pre generated libraries are in https://github.com/TomKeddie/prj-kicad-jlcpcb/tree/main/libraries

-Scripts to pull the database from jlcpcb and regenerate the libraries are in https://github.com/TomKeddie/prj-kicad-jlcpcb/tree/main/scripts
+Scripts based on the work of TomKeddie https://github.com/TomKeddie/prj-kicad-jlcpcb